darylcwx/ccna-notes/Fundamentals of Networking.md

 		- Modes
 			- Local: standard
 			- FlexConnect: same by can switch to wired if WLC down
-			- Sniffer: just sniff 802.11 frames and send them
+			- Sniffe: just sniff 802.11 frames and send them
 			- Monitor: just receives 802.11 frames, to detect rogue devices and send de-auth
 			- Rogue detector: gets list of suspects from WLC. uses list, listens to ARP, detect rogue devices
 			- Spectrum Expert Connect (SE-C): RF analysis on all channels